 I’m Elizabeth, but my friends (that’s you!) call me E.

-I love Jesus, my husband, my two kids, my job, and cute things – usually in that order. 😉 I’m a Clemson grad (GO Tigers), a paper planner junkie, and a chips and salsa aficionado.
+I love Jesus, my husband, my two kids, my job, books, and cute things – usually in that order. 😉 I’m a Clemson grad (GO Tigers), a paper planner junkie, and a chips and salsa aficionado.

 Teaching Sam and Scout is my “un-Photoshopped” internet living room where I write about my life as a mom and high school English teacher and everything in-between.
 I try to share my best tips and ideas for the classroom or for juggling everything at home, but I’m also totally not afraid to laugh at myself when it all goes awry.
 I hope you’ll kick off your shoes and stay awhile!